The following is an overview of the ocular disease residency at EELC. These are guidelines for the program year and the requirements for completion.

 CLINICAL HOURS & PATIENT CARE

 - Monday through Friday when the offices are open and staffed by doctors.
 Typically 8am to 5pm.
-Goal to achieve is approximately 1200 direct patient visits with various advanced disease aspects.
+The Resident will be examining approximately 1200 direct patients with various disease aspects.

 - Resident must maintain patient log showing level of interaction, diagnosis, testing, and complexity.

 - Supervision Protocol: Residents will see patients with the EELC Eye Doctors.
-Expectations and autonomy will change and grow as the year and resident abilities progress in three phases.
+Expectations and autonomy will change and grow as the year and resident abilities progress.